nirvati/website-next/content/en/index.md

 [Self-Sovereignity is freedom]{.text-4xl.font-bold.block.mb-4.text-[#800080]}

-[Nirvati OS is your route to regain data liberty and regain control of your digital life and data.]{.font-semibold.block.mb-2}
+[Nirvati OS is your route to regain data liberty and regain control of your digital life and data.]{.font-semibold.block.mb-2.text-lg}

 [Nirvati is Free and Open Source Software (FOSS), its completely free to use and modify for any purpose.
-You are the Cloud now!]{.font-bold.block}
+You are the Cloud now!]{.font-bold.block.text-lg}

   :::img-with-card
   ---